Dodgers looking to sell naming rights to field

 "That has never been for sale," Kasten told the L.A.
 Times.
 "It never will be for sale."

-He elaborated that attaching a company's name to the field at Dodger Stadium wouldn't tarnish the ballpark's reputation.
+He added that attaching a company's name to the field at Dodger Stadium wouldn't tarnish the ballpark's reputation.

 "We're not worried about any discussions that we're having now being a problem.
 We're not selling the name of the stadium," he said.
 "That's the only thing I'm willing to tell you."